Chapter 30:

 The Ruby Oracle

-I was impressed that we had pulled it off.
-Sharzin managed to snatch the test questions and answers without issue.
+I was equal parts impressed and surprised that I had pulled off the test scheme.
+Over a relatively short period, Sharzin had managed to steal the test questions and answers without issue.
 We then worked together to slip them casually into the study session, which Rionriv failed to notice.
 And the best part of it all?
-Not only did everyone pass their tests, but I was also almost certain that I had successfully flirted and bribed my way into the hearts of my team.
+Not only had everyone passed their tests, but I was almost certain I had successfully flirted and bribed my way into my team's hearts without bursting the dam of emotions locked away in my mind.

-Pst—Hey.”
-Sharzin drew my attention from a nearby cart.
+Pst—Hey,” Sharzin drew my attention from a nearby cart.
+“Oracle.”

 Giving my head a shake, I pulled myself back from the daydream and slipped into position beside the shadows.